krzysiaknick/pogue-timer-final/README.md

 -"Show seconds" button to toggle seconds left as needed.\
 -Seconds remaining will show when time is less that one minute.\
 -Alarm noise when time is up.

+##Finished product as of 12/8/2023
+##Final imlimentation includes the following Features\

+-Working timer which shows time remaining in Minutes\
+-Simple and easy to use interface\
+-Preset time intervals for quick access\
+-Alarm when time is up\
+-A button which allows the user to show seconds remaining as well\
+-Pause and Play buttons suing Google fonts API\

+##Features I removed\
+-User input box\
+-Reset Button\

+##What I would like to add in the future\
+-Manual user input box\
+-Reset button\
+-Quick access buttons for time selection without having to manualy press the enter button\
+-Quick access buttons for adding or removing additional minutes to timer already in progress